What is bulletproof coffee?

 What are the potential benefits of bulletproof coffee?

-Bulletproof coffee is claimed to help you feel satiated, alert and focused.
-Although, there have currently been no specific studies relating to bulletproof coffee, it's well documented that drinking coffee in the morning may help you feel more awake and alert, improve short term recall and reaction time, thus improving performance, with effects potentially lasting a few hours.
+It's well documented that drinking coffee, whichever way you take it, in the morning may help you feel more awake and alert, improve short term recall and reaction time with the effects potentially lasting a few hours.

-Research also suggests that normal caffeine intake has an effect on increasing resting metabolic rate and thermogenesis (our bodies' process of producing heat).
+Research also suggests that normal caffeine intake has an effect of increasing resting metabolic rate and thermogenesis (our bodies' process of producing heat).

-Key componenets of bulletproof coffee include fats from butter and MCT oil.
-It's claimed this will quash appetite, stabilise hunger and provide calories to fuel your morning.
+Yes, the limited studies to date support this claim.
+Key components of bulletproof coffee include fats from butter and MCT oil, these appear to quash appetite, stabilise hunger and provide calories to fuel your morning.
 As well as being calorie-rich, butter supplies fat soluble vitamins including A, D and K, is a source of gut-friendly butyrate and supplies conjugated fats, which may help improve body fat composition.

 For those following a low-carb, high-fat diet, bulletproof coffee fits the ketogenic style of eating because it contains no carbs and the body converts the MCT oil to ketones.
 This effect is thought to be more effective in the absence of a meal.